Custom Search

 Other figures in English history, including Darwin, Newton, Kipling, Dickens, Chaucer and Pitt the Younger are also buried at the Abbey alongside most of England’s monarchs since 1066.

-The Abbey has been seen as a centre of learning, third only to Oxford and Cambridge in importance until as recently as the nineteenth century, and parts of the King James Bible and the New Testament were translated there.
+The Abbey was seen as a centre of learning, third only to Oxford and Cambridge in importance until the nineteenth century, and parts of the King James Bible and the New Testament were translated there.